What Is Caffeine Addiction?

 Signs Of A Caffeine Addiction

 Rather than the actual amount of caffeine consumed per day, caffeine addiction is characterized by the way that the substance affects an individual’s day-to-day functioning.
 The severity of the addiction is calculated based on how distressed someone feels when they want caffeine and can’t get it, and how much of a disruption this causes in their daily life.

-According to the 5th edition of the Diagnostic and Statistical Manual of Mental Disorders does not recognize caffeine addiction as a substance abuse disorder, but it does recognize it as a condition for future study.
+The 5th edition of the Diagnostic and Statistical Manual of Mental Disorders does not recognize caffeine addiction as a substance abuse disorder, but it does recognize it as a condition for future study.
 According to the DSM-V, problematic caffeine consumption is characterized by at least three of the following criteria: